ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 .. note::

-    To process the packets locally further routing needs to take place:
+    To process the packets locally, further routing needs to take place:

     .. code-block:: none